Loren Gold: The Who

-During a break between the Who's 2014-2015 world tour, Gold performed at the annual ARF Stars to the Rescue charity concert in January 2015, headed by Hall of Fame baseball manager Tony LaRussa.
+During a break between the Who's 2014–2015 world tour, Gold performed at the annual ARF Stars to the Rescue charity concert in January 2015, headed by Hall of Fame baseball manager Tony LaRussa.
 In 2013, Gold also performed with several members of Santana and Bruce Hornsby at the annual charity event.
 More ARF shows have followed, including performances with Huey Lewis and the News and Trace Adkins.

 In May 2015, Gold performed with the Who touring band at the MusiCares Foundation in New York City, honoring the Who’s Pete Townshend and its manager, Bill Curbishley, with an all-star line-up that included Bruce Springsteen, Joan Jett, Billy Idol, Willie Nile, and Who lead vocalist Roger Daltrey.

-Gold was featured as the "Stadium Ace" in the April 2016 issue of Keyboard (magazine).
+Gold was featured as the "Stadium Ace" in the April 2016 issue of Keyboard magazine.

 Chicago

-In early August 2021, Gold joined Chicago as a touring substitute when he was asked to fill in for their longtime keyboarist/vocalist Lou Pardini, when he was mostly out for August and September until he was able to return.
+In early August 2021, Gold joined Chicago as a touring substitute when he was asked to fill in for their longtime keyboardist/vocalist Lou Pardini, when he was mostly out for August and September until he was able to return.
 In February 2022, Gold became an official member of the band after Pardini announced in late January that he was leaving the group after 13 years.

+Rush

+On February 23, 2026, Rush announced that Gold will be the keyboardist for their Fifty Something tour.

+Other artists

-Gold has also recorded and/or worked with Natalie Maines, Eddie Vedder, Melissa Etheridge, Rita Wilson, Tate McRae, Eric McCormack, Nick Lachey, Gladys Knight, Dan Aykroyd, Andrew Gold, Kara DioGuardi, Andrew Dice Clay and others.
+Gold has also recorded and/or worked with Natalie Maines, Eddie Vedder, Melissa Etheridge, Rita Wilson, Tate McRae, Mandy Moore, Eric McCormack, Nick Lachey, Gladys Knight, Dan Aykroyd, Andrew Gold, Kara DioGuardi, and others.